matthew-lb/NeusisConstructions/README.md

 In addition to having several modes the user can undo an operation by pressing the key 'u' and redo an operation by pressing the key 'e'.

 ## To Do
-- [] Improve Comments
+- [ ] Improve comments
-- [] Write class for constructing and drawing neusis
+- [ ] Write class for constructing and drawing neusis
-- [] Code intersections between neusis and other curves
+- [ ] Code intersections between Neusis and other curves
-- [] Write guides to constructions
+- [ ] Write guides to constructions
-- [] Do Something with the names feature
+- [ ] Do something with the names feature

 ## Bugs / Possible Issues / Comments: